-(1) The nature of the industry or the entity's operations provides opportunities to engage in fraudulent financial reporting that can arise from the following:
+- (1) The nature of the industry or the entity's operations provides opportunities to engage in fraudulent financial reporting that can arise from the following: - (e.g.) - Significant related-party transactions not in the ordinary course of business or with related entities not audited or audited by another firm. - Significant, unusual, or highly complex transactions, especially those close to period end that pose difficult "substance over form" questions. - Formation of a special purpose entity for which there appears to be no clear business justification - The entity operates in the industry where transactions could be initiated or modified without formal documents agreed-upon by both parties.
+For example transactions could be initiated using a contract yet to be signed or sealed, or transactions are initiated or modified by oral negotiation between the representatives, before the purchase orders and order receipts are finalized by a formal document. - (2) The monitoring of management is not effective as a result of the following: - (e.g.) - Domination of management by a single person or small group (in a non owner managed business) without compensating controls. - (3) There is a complex or unstable organizational structure, as evidenced by the following:

-- Significant related-party transactions not in the ordinary course of business or with related entities not audited or audited by another firm. - Significant, unusual, or highly complex transactions, especially those close to period end that pose difficult "substance over form" questions. - Formation of a special purpose entity for which there appears to be no clear business justification - The entity operates in the industry where transactions could be initiated by the contract yet to be signed or sealed, or transactions are initiated or modified with oral negotiations between the representatives, before the purchase orders and order receipts by formal document. - (2) The monitoring of management is not effective as a result of the following: (e.g.) - Domination of management by a single person or small group (in a non owner managed business) without compensating controls. - (3) There is a complex or unstable organizational structure, as evidenced by the following:
+Overly complex organizational structure involving unusual legal entities or managerial lines of authority.

-- Overly complex organizational structure involving unusual legal entities or managerial lines of authority. - (4) Internal control components are deficient as a result of the following :
+(4) Internal control components are deficient as a result of the following :